cb0806151/pennyauctionv2/README.md

 - once that has completed run `cd src`
 - run the `curl https://raw.githubusercontent.com/reach-sh/reach-lang/master/reach -o reach ; chmod +x reach` command to download reach into the src folder
 - run the `./reach version` command to ensure it installed
-- run the `./reach react` command.
-This will fail with errors, but it will compile the contract + start up ganache
-- press Ctrl + C to halt ./reach react
+- run the `./reach devnet` command (can also be run with `REACH_CONNECTOR_MODE=ALGO ./reach devnet` if the stdlib imports are swapped)
-- run the `cd ..` command to navigate back to the pennyauctionv2 folder
+- start up a new terminal and navigate to the pennyauctionv2 folder
 - now run the `yarn start` command to run the application
 </p>
 </details>